-INFJs and INFPs have quite a bit in common, and it can be hard to distinguish between the two.
+INFJ and INFP personality types have quite a bit in common and it can be hard to distinguish between the two.
 Since both types are introverted idealists, it’s easy for INFJs to relate to the INFP personality description, and for INFPs to relate to the INFJ personality description.
-However, while these types are similar as far as preferences go (both INFs), they are completely different when it comes to functions.
+However, while these types are similar as far as preferences go (both INFs), they’re completely different when it comes to functions.
 Are you an INFJ or INFP?
 Read on to learn more about these quiet idealist types.

 The function stack for INFJs is Ni-Fe-Ti-Se, while the function stack for INFPs is Fi-Ne-Si-Te.

 For INFJs, the Ni-Fe connection makes them able to naturally empathize with and understand others in a way and few other types can relate to.
 INFJs are highly introspective about how their mind and thought processes work (Ni and Ti), but often have a hard time understanding their own feelings.
 This is because they so often put themselves in the shoes of others and feel others feelings (Fe), and it can be hard to separate that from their own emotions.

 This isn’t an issue for INFPs.
 The INFP motto could be “follow your heart” because they are so in tune with their feelings and use them as an ultimate decision maker in most situations.
 INFPs often express their emotions through creative pursuits (Ne) such as poetry, storytelling, art, and music.